Trade Show Tips and Tricks from IGE Group —

 Know Who’s Who Before The Function

 Knowing in advance who will attend the event can allow your team to implement a strategic approach that will best resonate with the crowd.
 Contact the venue in advance for a list of companies exhibiting, and/or representatives who will attend the function.
-Use that list to leverage your overall approach and maximize market research and results throughout the event.
+Use that attendee list to leverage your overall approach and maximize market research and results throughout the event.

 Use Technology And Innovation To Stand Out

 Some function attendees will arrive at trade show exhibits ready to make a purchase.
-Increase your chances of standing out from the competitive crowd by using technology and innovation throughout your displays.
+Increase your chances of standing out from the competitive crowd by using trade show booth technology and innovation throughout your displays.
 Stream videos on flat screens, use tablets for customer games and/or surveys, run product demonstrations on laptops; in short, do whatever it takes to use technology to prove you have a cutting-edge, innovation-savvy organization capable of handling their business needs.

 Use Social Media To Get The Word Out